hankehly/JapanHorseRaceAnalytics/README.md

 ### Todo

+* Separate training features by surface, etc.. and train a separate model for each.
+For lag features, you can use the same lag features for all models, but you'll need to train a separate model for each surface.
+* 月別平均回収率の傾向に比例する特徴量（天候など）がないか、確認する。その特徴量ごとにモデルを作成する。
 * Come up with some more selection criteria for the races you bet on.
 Do some digging to find which races (turf, dirt, distance, etc..) your model performs best at, during which seasons, etc.. then selectively bet on only those races.
 * Delete features which have extremely low importance.
 * Enable your model to see which horses do well/poorly [in the winter](https://keibaman.com/need/winter/).
 And, what constitutes winter anyway?
 Probably average temperature.
 * Go through the different fields and check for crazy outliers.
 Fix those because they will mess up the scaling.
-* Train different models for different seasons, surfaces, etc.. (the problem would be the lag data might be a different season or surface..)
 * Your model works well for summer months.
 Try fine-tuning another model to work better for winter months, then combine the two models.
 * Use ordinal encoding instead of categorical.
 * Todo: Save the `Etag`, filename and load date alongside the `jrdb_raw` data so that you can load the data using append mode incrementally.
 Then select the max load date and load all files with a higher load date.
 This will prevent duplicates from being loaded.